nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `ContentManager` accepts a `Content` type generic which is from the Content Component

 The `ModuleManager` implements the below functionality:
-- add, delete or retrieve a specific `NusModule`
+- Add, delete or retrieve a specific `NusModule`.
-- list all module names
+- List all module names.
-- grants access to the different types of content stored by `NusModule`
+- Grants access to the different types of content stored by `NusModule`.

 ### 3.6 Content Component
 ![](attachments/Content.png)